 They head to the morgue to burn Jane’s body.
 As they try to leave they realized they have been locked in.
 As Austin tries to ax his way out, he sees one of the dead corpses on the other side of the door.
 In desperation, they throw flammable liquid on Jane and set her on fire.
 The fire spreads unnaturally to the ceiling and burns the camera.
 When they put out the fire they notice that the body has not been affected by the fire at all.

 For a short moment, the elevator power resumes.
 This is caused by Emma coming back to get Austin for her date.
 But neither Tommy nor Austin can see her because of the illusion that they are trapped in.
 They enter the elevator and try to leave but it gets stuck.
 They hear another bell sound approaching them.
 Looks like another corpse is approaching them.
 Tommy takes the axe and swings at the corpse.
 The corpse seems to only have been an illusion.
 It was actually Emma and Tommy axes her to death by mistake.
+Now here’s the thing, this entire thing could have been an illusion.
+In the end of the film, we aren’t shown the cops picking up a dead body of Emma or talking about her.

 They decide to go back and finish the autopsy to find Jane’s cause of death.
 They feel this might end their nightmare.
 They leave Emma’s body there.
 The cremation furnace turns on and smoke covers the place.
 Tommy gets attacked again.
 Somehow Tommy is the one to get attacked.
 It’s like Jane is interested in inflicting the torture only on Tommy and not Austin.
 I’m not sure why.
 If anyone has a theory then please to comment below.